arawkins/atom-monkey/README.md

 ## Monkey-X

-This package was originally forked from the [@frameland](https://github.com/frameland/)'s [Monkey-x package](https://github.com/frameland/atom-monkey).
-For more info on that package and how to improve it, visit the official forums:
+This package was originally forked from [@frameland](https://github.com/frameland/)'s [Monkey-x package](https://github.com/frameland/atom-monkey).
+If you are coding with Monkey-X, that package is a better choice.
+For more info, visit the official forums:
 (http://www.monkey-x.com/Community/posts.php?topic=10505)